top of page

 Divination

-We can more readily seek the advice of our ancestors; our own Higher Self; and even the guidance of our former lives.
-(Whether our former lives are in the ’past’ or the ‘future’ from our current perspective in 2023 is irrelevant!)
-If you’ve been considering a session with a past-life regression therapist, now would be a great time.
+Samhain is when we can more readily seek the advice of our ancestors; our own Higher Self; and even the guidance of our former lives.
+(Whether our former lives are in the ’past’ or the ‘future’ from our current perspective in 2024 is irrelevant!)
+If you’ve been considering a session with a past-life regression therapist or someone who works with the Akashic Records, now would be a great time.

-We are asked to write down any visions or messages that we receive, either through our dreams, divination tools, or by communicating with the Otherworld.
+We are asked to write down any visions or messages that we receive.

-We do this so that our goals and actions over the coming year will be soul-led, and soul-aligned, rather than being guided by societal or familial expectation.
-In choosing to live a soul-led life, we consciously invite the guidance of the other realms.
+We do this so that our goals and actions over the coming year will be soul-led, and soul-aligned, rather than being guided by whim, or societal / familial expectation.

-A witch with tarot cards and incense, practising divination.
+A witch with tarot cards and incense, divination.

 Ancestor Altars